suthatta/databases/Week1/README.md

 # Lesson 1: MySQL and Node setup!
 Create, Insert and Select !

-Objective : This class aims to incorporate JavaScript code to operate the MySQL database.
+Objective: This class aims to introduce the students to operate the MySQL database.
-MySQL client can be used to demonstrate SQL queries however, students should know how to make a MySQL database connection from JavaScript, run queries from JavaScript and capture results of queries in JavaScript.
+MySQL client can be used control the database instance and to demonstrate SQL queries.
+The class will look at working with data, doing inserts, updates and deletes.
+Normalisation and selects using joins will be discussed.
+Concepts of database transaction, ACID properties, normal forms should be introduced with examples / live coding (creating a transaction, committing and rollback-ing).

 ## Pre-Class Preparation
-- Install MySQL using the following [official docs](https://dev.mysql.com/downloads/mysql/)
+- Install MySQL using the following [official docs](https://dev.mysql.com/downloads/mysql/) -- preferably 5.7, there's currently some issues with 8.0
-- MAC users may use `brew install mysql`
+- Install MySQL Workbench (graphical client, optional) **Make a note of the root password either given to you or set by you during the installation**

 Before arriving to class on Sunday, please watch all of the videos in [this video playlist](https://www.lynda.com/SharedPlaylist/0299ced540444d7197460e7f1f74ddab) on Lynda.
 If you actually manage to watch them all and understand everything,